 As some context, I’m a GPS watch nerd who’s toyed around with 11 popular models over the past 2 years (thanks to loaners or my friends).
 I’m mainly a road runner (marathons and half marathons), but I’ve also dabbled in triathlons and trail running.
 I like to wear my watch all the time to track workouts and get that everyday fitness data.
 So, I’ll be looking at the APEX and PACE 2 from not only a running perspective, but also a multisport and everyday fitness wearable perspective.

-For full disclosure, I don’t own either watch, but had got to test loaners for a few weeks.
+For full disclosure, I don’t own either watch, but got to test loaners for a few weeks.
 I personally own only the Garmin Vivoactive 3 Music, and will keep it until it dies, or until I actually need more features (better for my wallet and the planet).
 When that does happen, I will be upgrading to either the APEX or PACE 2.
 UPDATE (May 2021): I have since purchased the APEX after my Garmin died.

 This post is not sponsored, but it does contain affiliate links, meaning that I earn a small commission on any purchases through those links, at no extra cost to you.
 Your support allows me to keep writing reviews like this one 🙂